jump-dev/jump-dev.github.io/_posts/2024-09-04-open-energy-models.md

  * We need better support for sparse variables.
 The default `SparseAxisArray` in JuMP has a number of performance problems (it is really just a thin wrapper around `Base.Dict`).
 SINTEF have developed [SparseVariables.jl](https://github.com/sintefore/SparseVariables.jl).
-   We should think about whether we can better integrate this into JuMP.
+   We will think about how we can better integrate this into JuMP.
  * We need better support for physical units.
 One of the most common bugs in energy system models related to mismatched physical units, whether that is data given in kilowatts instead of megawatts, or feet instead of meters.